St. Thomas Aquinas and the Immaculate Conception

 the paper).

-that John of St. Thomas, “asserted that Aquinas had not rejected the notion of
+says that John of St. Thomas, “asserted that Aquinas had not rejected the

 Further proof that it is not assumed by